Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/3_Basic_Programming_Course.md

 Besides the rules mentioned above, there are corresponding rules in identifier naming under different situation.

 (1) When used as module name, identifier should be short and composed of lower case letters.
-And underscore “\_” can be used for separation.
+And underscore "\_" can be used for separation.

 (2) When used as package name, identifier should be short and

-composed of lower case letters, but it is not recommended to use full stop “ .”, such as “com.mr” and “com.mr.book” .
+composed of lower case letters, but it is not recommended to use full stop " .", such as "com.mr" and "com.mr.book" .

-(3) When used as class name, identifier should start with upper case letters, for example “Book” which defines a book class.
+(3) When used as class name, identifier should start with upper case letters, for example "Book" which defines a book class.

-(4) When used as class name inside module, identifier can start with “\_” and upper case letters, for example “\_Book” .
+(4) When used as class name inside module, identifier can start with "**\_**" and upper case letters, for example "**\_Book**" .

 (5) When used as function name, property name and method name in classes, identifier should be composed of lower case letters and underscore can be used to separate different words.

-(6) When used as constant name, identifier should consist of upper case letters and different words can be separated by underscore “\_” .
+(6) When used as constant name, identifier should consist of upper case letters and different words can be separated by underscore "**\_**" .

+<p id="keyword_reserved_word"></p>

 * **Keyword/ Reserved Word**